7 Ways to Improve your Bitcoin Security in South Africa

 It gives you the chance to recover your wallet in case your device gets stolen or lost.
 Back up your wallet on different devices, and keep them in separate but secure locations.

 If you have more than one wallet it is advisable to use different passwords for each of them.
 If you use the same password, it becomes easier for hackers to guess them and steal your information.

-You must set a strong and unique password with upper and lower case and symbols and numbers.
-The more unique your password, the more difficult it is for hackers to gain access to your wallet.
+It’s imperative that you set a strong password with upper and lower case and symbols and numbers.
+The more unique and complex your password is, the more difficult it is for hackers to gain access to your wallet.
 Pro-tip is using a password manager to store your passwords, like LastPass or Dashlane.